jcsilva/docker-kaldi-gstreamer-server/README.md

 --------------

 * Get a kaldi model.
 You can download an english model from: https://phon.ioc.ee/~tanela/tedlium_nnet_ms_sp_online.tgz.
 I'll assume you have a valid nnet2 model located somewhere in your machine (e.g. `/home/models/english`) and also a valid yaml file (located at the same directory).
-* If you don't know how to create a valid yaml file, you can check some examples here https://github.com/alumae/kaldi-gstreamer-server.
+* Some examples of valid yaml files can be found at https://github.com/alumae/kaldi-gstreamer-server.
 These examples are also included in the directory `/opt/kaldi-gstreamer-server` of the container that will be created.
 * Create a container: `docker run -it -v /home/models/english:/opt/models/english IMAGE_ID /bin/bash`
 * In the container, execute `/opt/start-woker.sh` followed by its required arguments, e.g. `ws://localhost:8080/woker/ws/speech /opt/models/english/tedlium_english_nnet2.yaml`.
 * You can stop the worker simply executing `/opt/terminate-worker.sh` inside the container.
 You can also stop the container using docker command line interface.